-NOTE: These prices are based on a minimum tour group of 10 people (usually tours are between 10 and 15 people) and sharing a room.
-If you’d like your own room then there is a US$650 surcharge.
+NOTE: These prices are based on 10 riders (usually our adventures are between 10 and 15 people) however there is a small surcharge for less than 10 riders.
+The price includes sharing a room with a fellow rider, however if you’d like your own room then there is a US$650 surcharge.

 Set in the Indian Ocean in South Asia, the tropical island nation of Sri Lanka (once known as Serendib, Taprobane, the Pearl of the Indian Ocean, and Ceylon ) has a history dating back to the birth of time.
 It is a place where the original soul of Buddhism still flourishes and where nature’s beauty remains abundant and unspoilt.

 Few places in the world can offer the traveller such a remarkable combination of stunning landscapes, pristine beaches, captivating cultural heritage and unique experiences within such a compact location.
 Within a mere 65,610km2 lie 8 UNESCO World Heritage Sites, 1,330 kilometres of coastline – much of it pristine beach – 15 national parks showcasing an abundance of wildlife, nearly 500,000 acres of lush tea estates, 250 acres of botanical gardens, 350 waterfalls, 25,000 water bodies, to a culture that extends back to over 2,500 years.
 We at Himalayan Heroes will endeavour to pack as much of that beauty into your adventure, with us.

 “Sri Lanka, like a teardrop hovering over the equator, a locket hanging from India’s neck.
 Its belly full of rugged mountains, villages with names like mouthfuls of mango, all linked by asphalt snakes.
 We rode down from the Horton Plains, freewheeling down cinnamon coloured paths past endless rice fields, nothing on mind other than the scenery that I was now a part of.”